slahrichi/oogasalad_BattleBoys/doc/plan/DESIGN_PLAN.md

   default, cluster, scanning and maybe even moving projectiles.
 For moving projectiles we will also let the user define the path of the projectile, as well as define the area of effect of a weapon.

-### Testing Plan

-* Weapon - *Luka*
-    * Check that all different basic weapons work as intended.
-        * Check that edge cases (weapons hitting on the edge of a map,near an island object,interacting with multiple ships at once) work correctly.
-            * a sad option is that if a cluster bomb is aimed at the corner of the map etc, the model should be able to apply the effect to only the cells which exist, and not cause a NullPointer exception.
-        * Check how customizable of weapons are, and that editing specifications doesn't break their effects.
-        * Will have custom WeaponError to make testing and error handling easier.
-* Actor Object(Ship) - *Luka*
-    * Check that actor objects move correctly
-        * Check that model doesn't crash if a ships' path leads it out of map bounds( the ship should stop at the edge)
-    * Will support custom errors to make testing easier.

 ### Team Responsibilities